- Skip Navigation

 Dr. Johnson received his medical degree from the University of Western Ontario, where he was presented with the Hewlett Packard Award as the school’s top medical graduate.
-He completed his residency at the University of Ottawa Eye Institute, followed by a fellowship in Vitreoretinal Surgery and Uveitis at the University of Michigan’s Kellogg Eye Institute.
+He completed his residency at the University of Ottawa Eye Institute, followed by a fellowship in Vitreoretinal Surgery and Uveitis at the W.K.
+Kellogg Eye Center.

 Dr. Johnson is a fellow of the Royal College of Surgeons and is board certified by the American Board of Ophthalmology.
 He is a trilinguist (English, Spanish and French) who is licensed to practice in Maryland, Virginia and Washington, D.C.
 He is president elect of the Washington DC Metropolitan Ophthalmological Society, and a member of the American Academy of Ophthalmology, the Canadian Ophthalmological Society and the American Society of Retinal Specialists.

 Fredericksburg Free-Lance Star Profiles Dr. T. Mark Johnson’s Diagnosis of Rare Melanoma, Referral for Immediate Treatment Which Saved Patient’s Life and Preserved His Vision